AmpliconSuite/ecSimulator/README.md

 thousands of structures may take slightly longer.

 ### Usage
-An example command to generate 5 different ecDNA of episomal origin with at least two non-overlapping genomic segments with default SV frequencies:
+An example command to generate an ecDNA of episomal origin with at least two non-overlapping genomic segments with default SV frequencies:
 ```shell
 ecSimulator/src/ecSimulator.py --ref_name GRCh38 --ref_fasta /path/to/hg38.fa -o test